-Antipathogenic Applications: There is a global need to improve protection against pathogens in everyday life.
+Antipathogenic Applications: Today, there is a global need to improve protection against pathogens in everyday life.
 SINTX believes that by incorporating its unique composition of silicon nitride antipathogenic powder into products such as face masks, filters, and wound care devices, it is possible to manufacture surfaces that inactivate pathogens, thereby limiting the spread of infection and disease.
-The discovery in 2020 that SINTX silicon nitride inactivates S ARS-CoV-2, the virus which causes the disease COVID-19, has opened new markets and applications for our material and we have refocused many of our resources on these opportunities.
+The discovery in 2020 that SINTX silicon nitride inactivates SARS-CoV-2, the virus which causes the disease COVID-19, has opened new markets and applications for our material and we have focused many of our resources on these opportunities.

-SINTX presently manufactures advanced ceramic powders and components in its manufacturing facilities based in Salt Lake City, Utah.
+We presently manufacture advanced ceramic powders and components in our manufacturing facilities based in Salt Lake City, Utah.